The Montana Lottery Friday conducted its Montana Millionaire Pre-Millionaire drawing for $10,000. Here is the result:

 Lottery Commissioners are responsible for determining policies for the operation of the Lottery and considering recommendations of Lottery staff in the types and forms of games offered, as well as percentages of prizes paid and price of each ticket or chance sold.

 The Montana Lottery was created by referendum in 1986.
-In the past 25 years, it has paid out over $428 million to players in prizes and returned more than $193 million to the State of Montana.
+We have paid out over $483 million to players in prizes and returned approximately $217 million to the State of Montana.

 The State of Montana makes reasonable accommodations for any known disability that may interfere with a person's ability to participate in State Government.
 Persons needing an accommodation should notify Denise Blankenship, no later than 4 p.m. on Monday, December 8, 2014, to allow adequate time to make necessary arrangements.
 Please call (406) 444-5801 or TTY 444-9642 to make your request known.

 As retailers and clerks, you are the true first responders when a crisis situation occurs at your establishment.
 It is important that you have the proper tools to help fill the gap from when the violence begins and when law enforcement arrives.
 You must quickly determine the most reasonable way to protect your own life.
 The Department of Homeland Security provides three options-Run, Hide and Fight.
 Please click on the links below to gain more knowledge on what to do in an active shooter situation and the best ways to protect yourself in a crisis situation.http://youtu.be/8rDdY4EaKVY “How to Respond When an Active Shooter is in Your Vicinity”